indeedeng/imhotep/docs/data-file-requirements.md

 #### Field names with the ** suffix

-Adding the `**` suffix to the field name in the header also indexes that field in a bigram version.
+Adding the `**` suffix to the field name in the header also indexes bigrams from the field value.
 <table>
   <tr>
     <th>Field Name</th>